philipmorg/philip-morgan-research-notes/src/site/notes/Philip Morgan Research Notes/SSR Guide - Public Preview.md

 In the business context, there are 4 styles of research:

-1. Risk management
+1. Risk Management
 2. Innovation
 3. Social Signaling
-4. Decision-support/SSR
+4. Small-Scale Decision Support

 ## 1: Risk Management Research